 - Writing framework-independent apps

-- Creating basically any web or mobile app
+- Creating basically any web app

 Aurelia is great for many reasons.
 It reflects the latest trends in software development with its modular system and a selective approach.
 At the same time, one can learn it relatively quickly while its support for various ECMAScript editions allows for a greater area of application.